grafana/agent/docs/sources/flow/reference/components/prometheus.exporter.cloudwatch.md

 | `dimensions`  | `map(string)`  | CloudWatch metric dimensions as a list of name / value pairs.
 Must uniquely define all metrics in this job.                                                  |         | yes      |
 | `custom_tags` | `map(string)`  | Custom tags to be added as a list of key / value pairs.
 When exported to Prometheus format, the label name follows the following format: `custom_tag_{key}`. | `{}`    | no       |

-All dimensions need to be specified when scraping single metrics like the example above.
-For example `AWS/Logs` metrics require `Resource`, `Service`, `Class`, and `Type` dimensions to be specified.
-Same applies to CloudWatch custom metrics, all dimensions attached to a metric when saved in CloudWatch are required.
+All dimensions must be specified when scraping single metrics like the example above.
+For example, `AWS/Logs` metrics require `Resource`, `Service`, `Class`, and `Type` dimensions to be specified.
+The same applies to CloudWatch custom metrics, all dimensions attached to a metric when saved in CloudWatch are required.

 ## metric block